Equipping Minds Cognitive Development Program

 5. Meclizine twice a day if needed.
 Learn more about the vestibular system below.
 Consult Dr. Brown for the proper dosage.

-What makes the Equipping Minds Cognitive Therapy holistic?
+What makes Equipping Minds Cognitive Therapy holistic?

 QRI™ – QUANTUM REFLEX INTEGRATION available at the Frankfort office.

 QRI is a program of low-level laser therapy on specific points and reflex patterns to achieve reflex integration.
 Reflexes are the body’s primitive response, forming in utero, and are supposed to activate during certain developmental milestones and then integrate.
-When reflexes are not integrated fully or not at all, this can affect cognition, movement, and behavior.Using reflex integration, QRI has been successful in addressing many cognitive, behavioral, and physical challenges, which include but are not limited to, learning disabilities, autism, strokes, cerebral palsy and Parkinson’s disease.
+When reflexes are not integrated fully or not at all, this can affect cognition, movement, and behavior.
+Using reflex integration, QRI has been successful in addressing many cognitive, behavioral, and physical challenges, which include but are not limited to, learning disabilities, autism, strokes, cerebral palsy, and Parkinson’s disease.
 You can also purchase the Symphony of Reflexes by Bonnie Brandes and follow the exercises in the book.

 Vision Exercises: We also recommend www.eyecanlearn.com exercises.
 There are vision exercises in the cognitive training exercises.

-Vestibular Therapy: Dr. Levinson’s pioneering research has revealed an important piece in understanding learning disabilities such as dyslexia, ADHD and ADD, dysgraphia, anxiety, dyspraxia, phobic and mood disorders.
+Vestibular Therapy: Dr. Levinson’s pioneering research has revealed an essential piece in understanding learning disabilities such as dyslexia, ADHD and ADD, dysgraphia, anxiety, dyspraxia, and phobic and mood disorders.
 Most importantly, a simple and safe combination of “inner-ear enhancing” medication, meclizine, and nutrients can rapidly and often dramatically improve the above disorders and hundreds of diverse symptoms — all resulting from a previously hidden fine-tuning or signal dysfunction of inner-ear or cerebellar-vestibular (CV) origin.
 We recommend 12.5 white meclizine tablets.
 You can purchase the Rugby brand from Amazon.
 Begin with 6 mg in the morning and afternoon and gradually increase.
 Please discuss the dosage with us.
 If you are on other medications, discuss this with your doctor.
 His website is dyslexiaonline.com.

 Services